EnrightLab/gutmetagenome/nanopore_count_levels.md

 Read in [nanopore_counts.txt](tables/nanopore_counts.txt) and make a bar-chart.
 The first numeric column is unmapped reads, the remaining columns decay from the total number of mapped reads.
+We will reorder the table as the columns are not sorted alphanumerically.
+The Nanopore_counts.txt table was made by the ancillary script [read_counts.pl](scripts/read_counts.pl) on the kraken files as follows:

+`perl read_counts.pl barcode*.krakenreport.txt > nanopore_counts.txt`

 ``` r
 nanopore_table <- read.table("tables/nanopore_counts.txt",header=TRUE,row.names=1,sep="\t")